iWriteGigs

 C they are the first group of trans kids to be allowed in mainstream schools.

-D they are the first group of trans people to be allowed in the military.
+D they will be the first group of trans people to use medical interventions in childhood that have unknown long-term effects.

 Question #12